November 11, 2010

 Tecate

-Our next objective was Tecate, another cone-shaped peak, just half a mile from the border with Mexico.
-I wasn’t quite sure how far we’d be able to drive up the mountain, but I expected to finish the last few miles on foot.
+Our next objective was Tecate, another cone-shaped peak just half a mile from the border with Mexico.
+I wasn’t sure how far we’d be able to drive up the mountain but I expected to finish the last few miles on foot.
 From the turnoff for Otay, we drove 15 miles east.
-We followed the 94 and turned right onto onto Tecate Rd, following the signs to the border crossing into the brewery town of Tecate.
-Per the route descriptions, I had expected to find a dirt road to the right (west) just a quarter mile before the border crossing, but I was not able to locate it.
-Any of the few dirt roads that we tried either dead ended or quickly became un-drivable.
-I could see the dirt road running along the border fence that we needed to get to, so I drove closer to the border on Tecate Rd and turned right onto a paved road that passed a school (visible from Tecate Rd) and found our way.
-We literally drove alongside the border fence, cris-crossing a few times between parallel dirt roads to maintain the path of least resistance.
-The road was rough in a few spots and ground clearance was a big help, though 4WD wasn’t needed.
-Border patrol agents were spread throughout, and the area made Anna nervous but I didn’t think it was anything to worry about.
-A friend of mine who had thoroughly explored this area on his dual-sport motorcycle had warned me that a gate would most likely block progress, but we passed through a few open gates and I saw our hike getting easier and easier.
+We followed the 94 and turned right onto Tecate Rd, following the signs to the brewery town of Tecate.
+Per the route descriptions, I had expected to find a dirt road to the right (west) just a quarter mile before the border but I was not able to locate it.
+We tried a few other dirt roads but they either dead-ended or quickly became un-drivable.
+I could see the road running along the border fence that we needed to get to so I drove closer to the border on Tecate Rd and turned right onto a paved road that passed a school (visible from Tecate Rd) and found our way.
+We drove alongside the border fence, cris-crossing a few times with parallel dirt roads.
+The road was rough in a few spots and ground clearance helped, though 2WD was sufficient.
+Border patrol agents were crawling about and the area made Anna nervous.
+We passed through a few open gates as our expected hike kept getting shorter.

 Tecate1

-Just as we started to gain elevation, we came head to head with a few large construction trucks, and I pulled over to let them pass.
-The first one stopped however, and the driver got out and walked up to my window.
-He warned us that his crew was doing major repairs on the road just ahead and that we’d never get through.
-I told him we’d head up on foot, to which he tried to dissuade me further, advising that we come back another day.
-In the end though our determination prevailed and he let us on our way.
+Just as we started to gain elevation we came head to head with a few construction vehicles on their way down and I pulled over to let them pass.
+The first one stopped, the driver got out and walked up to my window.
+He warned us that his crew was performing major repairs on the road just ahead and that we’d never get through.
+I told him we’d head up on foot, to which he tried to dissuade, advising that we come back another day.
+I insisted and he let us on our way.

-Anna and I drove up and up the switchbacks, waiting to run into this disaster of a road we were warned about.
-Eventually we caught a glimpse of some fresh road work around the next bend, so we stopped the truck on the nearest pullout and left the vehicle on foot.
-We crossed through a 50 foot section of road that looked like it had just been groomed with fresh dirt, and around the next bend there was a large grader parked on the side.
-Three construction workers taking a break in the shade waved to us, and that was the extent of the “crew” and the roadwork that we were warned about.
-We followed the dirt road all the to the summit, and easily could have driven the entire thing.
+Anna and I drove up the switchbacks and eventually caught a glimpse of fresh road work around the next bend, so we parked at the nearest pullout and continued on foot.
+We crossed through a 50 foot section of road that had just been groomed and spotted a parked grader around the next bend.
+Three construction workers taking a break in the shade waved to us, that was the extent of the crew and roadwork that we were warned about.
+We continued along the road to the summit and easily could have driven the entire thing.

 Tecate3